 We hope that this GW2 professions guide helped you with finding the perfect class to pilot through the wonderful world of Tyria.
 Maybe you already have your favorite profession and build?
 If so, let us know in the comments below!
-Remember to check back with our webiste, in order to read more guides and news associated with numerous top MMOs.
+Remember to check back with our website, in order to read more guides and news associated with numerous top MMOs.

 Guild Wars 2 – the living MMORPG

 It’s been almost seven years since Guild Wars 2 has been released by ArenaNet and NCSoft.
 During all this time the hit game got two major expansions and underwent plenty of changes.
 Being based in a beautifully designed world that has already been introduced in its predecessor surely helped a bit, but there are plenty of more reasons behind the game’s success.
 Players can choose their race and play as Human, Norn, Charr, Asura or Sylvari.
 The game in its core version is available to play for free.
-It gives the new, interested players a possiblity of testing it out and deciding if they want to spend their money on the expansions later.
+It gives the new, interested players a possibility of testing it out and deciding if they want to spend their money on the expansions later.

 The Living World feature might be the biggest one of them.
-The occurring events have a great impact on the different aspect of the entire world and some of the important NPCs have interesting story arcs and are really well created.
+The occurring events have a great impact on the different aspects of the entire world and some of the important NPCs have interesting story arcs and are really well created.
 The developers also keep gradually unfolding new content and locations.
 Some of them being revamped, future versions of the ones known from the first game, the rest is completely original.
 Guild Wars 2 is changing day by day!
-A lot of them has to do with the main dragon-themed storyline.
+A lot of them have to do with the main dragon-themed storyline.
 Players have to become the heroes of Tyria and save the world from these powerful creatures.
 Well, some of them will be our friends too!
-Interesting plot and relatively quick progression make the gaming experience really enjoyable.
+An interesting plot and relatively quick progression make the gaming experience really enjoyable.

 At the same time, if you don't want to go through the limitations of low level early game multiple times, you can make the leveling much easier.
 When developing the second character, you can use a Tome of Knowledge to get an instant and permanent boost to level 80, which currently is the max.

 Gameplay-wise there’s also a lot of interesting things to do.
 Besides the main campaign, the Living World storyline and tons of side quests, players can complete achievements for discovering the map by traveling through the world and completing jumping puzzles.
 As almost any MMORPG, Guild Wars 2 also has a crafting system that lets you create different items using necessary materials.
-Of course you can also buy and sell items from other players through the trading post.
+Of course, you can also buy and sell items from other players through the trading post.

 There’s also plenty of stuff to collect.
 This giant category includes mounts, mini pets, numerous beautiful weapons (including legendary ones) and armor sets.
 They’re mostly cosmetic, but some of them are really worth the effort.
-At the same time, Guild Wars 2 doesn't force its players into too much grind, especially if they're not intrested in purely cosmetic items.
+At the same time, Guild Wars 2 doesn't force its players into too much grind, especially if they're not interested in purely cosmetic items.

 Some of the most demanding PvE content are the 5-man dungeons and fractals as well as the 10-man raids.
 They can often require good coordination, well-equipped group and efficient builds – often synergizing between other people in the group.
 The reward is obviously really valuable.
 Going for a dungeon is relatively easy and is mostly a relaxing activity.
 However, defeating a strong raid boss might be quite a challenge that requires both skill and coordination.
 Raids also provide much greater rewards.

 As for PvP, the most famous mode is probably the World versus World (WvW) mass combat.
-The rest is referred to as structured PvP and the modes are: Conquest, Team Deathmatch and Stronghold.
+The rest is referred to as structured PvP and the modes are Conquest, Team Deathmatch and Stronghold.
 There are also some more casual for-fun PvP activities.
 They often show up in the game during seasonal events.